intmus/inttheory22-23/_04-intro-rhythm/a1-simplemeter.md

   - if a 4 is on the bottom, the beat is represented by a quarter note
   - if an 8 is on the bottom, the beat is represented by an eighth note

-To easily figure out the bottom number's rhythmic value, I tell students to imagine that the bottom note becomes the denominator (lower number) of a fraction under a numerator of 1.
+To easily figure out the bottom number's rhythmic value, you can imagine that the bottom number becomes the denominator (lower number) of a fraction under a numerator (upper number) of 1.
 A bottom number of 4 becomes 1/4--a quarter.
 A bottom number of 2 becomes 1/2--a half.
+This method works for all simple meters.

 ### Beat-counting system in simple meters